GaoLabXDU/DeCGR/README.md

 ### Step 3 (Optional): Identify Simple Rearrangement Breakpoints with HiSV

 Click **Run HiSV** to identify breakpoints for simple rearrangements.
 In the popup window, specify parameters such as chromosomes to analyze, window size, weight, and cutoff.
+Click **Run** to run the process, which may take several minutes to complete.
 Once completed, the results will appear in **The result of HiSV** box.

 #### Parameter Descriptions